kgaughan/mercury/docs/container.md

 # Deploying as a container

 There's a container image published at `ghcr.io/kgaughan/mercury`.

-It expects a volume mounted at `/data` and one at `/config` for your data and configuration respectively.
+In the following, we'll assume that you're mounting your configuration at `/config` and a data volume at `/data`.

 Here's an example configuration file you can use to try things out.
 Save this as `mercury.toml`: